Western North Carolina daytrips: 10 for the bucket list

 - More info on the Blue Ridge parkway including an interactive map

-Whether you feel like exploring 20 miles or 200, the Blue Ridge Highway offers endless opportunities for hiking and enjoying the sights and sounds of nature.
+Whether you feel like exploring 20 miles or 200, the Blue Ridge Parkway offers endless opportunities for hiking and enjoying the sights and sounds of nature.
 Referred to as “America’s favorite drive,” it comes at no surprise that this drive tends to get packed during the prime seasons (summer and fall).
 The 469 mile drive spans 2 states, connecting Shenandoah National Park in Virginia with The Great Smoky Mountains National Park.

 Fall is a gorgeous time to enjoy the beautiful Carolina foliage, take advantage of the crisp weather, and roll down the windows and enjoy the fresh breeze as you cruise along one of the most picturesque drives on the East coast.